 Stanford University permits currently matriculated graduate students to petition to change their degree program or to add a new degree program without going through an external application process.
 Policy and procedures are described here.

 Graduate students are admitted to Stanford for a specific degree program.
 By means of the Graduate Program Authorization Petition (Grad Auth petition), Stanford University makes it possible for admitted and enrolled graduate students to petition to change their degree program, or to add an additional degree program, without requiring the student to complete the external application process.
-Approval is by no means automatic; it is subject to admissions review in the new department or program.
-Students should consult with their school or department about the appropriate way to apply for a new program or degree.
-In some cases, schools and departments may require the student to complete a new graduate application as well.
+Approval is by no means automatic; it is subject to admissions review in the new degree program.
+Students should consult with their degree program about the appropriate way to apply for a new program or degree.
+In some cases, degree programs may require the student to complete a new graduate application as well.

 This process is not applicable to students with an active undergraduate program.
 Graduate students with two currently active degree programs must complete one before this process can be used to add a third degree program.